berkeley-scf/berkeley-scf.github.io/faqs/hosting-shiny-app.md

     stored in your SCF account.
 4. Point your users to `https://scf.berkeley.edu/shiny/{username}/{appname}` to use the app.
-    As an example, see https://scf.berkeley.edu/shiny/paciorek/faith/
-    for a basic histogram/density app with the faithful dataset from R.
+    See https://scf.berkeley.edu/shiny/paciorek/ for several examples.
-    You can see the underlying code in server.R and ui.R in `/mirror/data/pub/shiny/paciorek/faith`.
+    You can see the underlying code in server.R and ui.R in subdirectories of `/mirror/data/pub/shiny/paciorek/`.

 ## Troubleshooting